yildumd/dynamic-to-do-list-js/alx_html_css/README.md

-# ALX HTML & CSS Project
+# ALX HTML & CSS - Headphones Landing Page

-This repository contains projects built during the ALX Frontend Web Development curriculum.

-## 📁 Folders

-- `headphones/`: A complete responsive landing page built from a Figma design using only HTML and CSS.
+This is a responsive landing page project built using only HTML and CSS, as part of the ALX Frontend Curriculum.
+The design is based on a Figma file provided by ALX.

-## 🧠 Author
+## ✅ Features

-Yildum David Jonah

-Project maintained by Yildum David Jonah

-Fixing ALX check
+- Semantic HTML5 structure
+- Responsive layout (switches for mobile at 480px)
+- Custom icon fonts (no external libraries)
+- Clean and accessible markup
+- No JavaScript or CSS frameworks

+## 💻 Technologies Used

+- HTML
+- CSS
+- Figma (as reference)

+## 📁 Project Structure